usgs/eaarl-py/README.rst

 portion of a waveform.
 This is suitable for exploring the data and serves as a basis from which you might develop your own waveform analysis algorithms.

+Full documentation for eaarl-py is available at `<https://usgs.github.io/eaarl-py>`_.
+Alternately, documentation can be generated locally using Sphinx_ by running `make html` within the docs subdirectory.

 Users of this library should be familiar with the contents of USGS Open-File Report 2016-1046: `Algorithms used in the Airborne Lidar Processing System (ALPS)`_.
 Production processing of EAARL data was performed using ALPS, which